OctopusSamples/SpaceCloner/README.md

 - Worker Pools (match by name)
 - Process steps (match by name)
 - Channels (match by name)
+- Project Versioning Strategy (once you set it in the destination project, it keeps it)
+- Project Automatic Release Creation (once you set it in the destination project, it keeps it)

 ## Limitations
 Because this is hitting the Octopus API (and not the database) it cannot decrypt items from the Octopus Database.
 It also cannot download packages for you.